Tracking Vendor Performance & Quality Over Time

 It is important to consider how you normalise data for building size, age, complexity, and market conditions.
 A heritage building differs from a Class A tower—adjust benchmarks but keep methods consistent.

-Linking vendor performance to tenant experience and NOI
+How does vendor performance link to tenant experience and NOI?

 Vendor KPIs → better building conditions → higher tenant satisfaction → stronger renewals → higher NOI.